Human rights in India: Muslim Personal law and inequality

-Personal law and inequality

 Even though there is formal recognition of rights within the constitution, Muslim women experience gender inequalities in practice within the sphere of personal law.
 Personal law enables the continuing practice of giving a lower status to Muslim women in India.
 Which raises the need for legal reform.
-This is hard to achieve because often uniformity of family laws are often upheld by staunch supporters of religious traditions, who will ensure that all efforts to keep traditional Muslim practices within the conformity of Islamic ideals.
-The courts will also favor to not let constitutional rights intrude in personal law.
+This is hard to achieve because often uniformity of family laws are often upheld by staunch supporters of religious traditions, who tend to keep traditional Muslim practices within the conformity of Islamic ideals.
+The courts also favour to not let constitutional rights intrude in personal law.
 In the High Court case Harvinder Kaur v.
-Harmander Singh Choudhary, it was rejected that personal law was discriminatory towards Gender inequality in India and stated that the "…introduction of Constitutional law into the home is most inappropriate".
-Essentially depriving all woman in India the fundamental rights within the constitution.
-Personal law discrimination was, on the other hand, was positively recognized in the case of Amina, here the court noted that Muslim personal law is discriminatory towards Muslim women, and as such is unconstitutional.
+Harmander Singh Choudhary, it was rejected that personal law was discriminatory towards Gender inequality in India and stated that the "...introduction of Constitutional law into the home is most inappropriate".
+The ruling can lead to deprivation of all woman in India the fundamental rights within the constitution as it places higher importance to religious laws over equality laws.
+Personal law discrimination was, on the other hand, positively recognised in the case of Amina, here the court noted that Muslim personal law is discriminatory towards Muslim women, and as such is unconstitutional.

 Islamic law does however provide for certain rights.
 One example can be seen within a matrimonial deed, or Nikahnama.
 A Nikahnama can cover certain rights which pertain to polygamy and the woman's right to enforce a divorce proceeding.
 This could even include shares in property rights.
 Muslim law for financial support due to divorcement has been codified in the Muslim Women's (Protection of Rights on Divorce) Act 1986.
 Nevertheless, these rights remain minimal.
 For example, the divorced wife can only receive three months of financial support.
-Also the husband of the divorced wife only has to pay child support for 3 months if that child is born within the three-month period, but if they had a child before that then the husband is not obligated to pay any support.
-Woman's rights in these matters are often not practiced due to Muslim women's lack of education toward their rights within the Islamic community.
-Also Muslim woman in India are not protected when it comes to monogamous marriages, but Muslim men are, protected under the Indian Penal Code.
+Also, the husband of the divorced wife only has to pay child support for 3 months if that child is born within the three-month period, but if they had a child before that then the husband is not obligated to pay any support.
+Woman's rights in these matters are often not practised due to Muslim women's lack of education toward their rights within the Islamic community.
+Also, Muslim woman in India are not protected when it comes to monogamous marriages, but Muslim men are, protected under the Indian Penal Code.

-The Human Rights Commission (HRC) under the International Covenant on Civil and Political Rights (ICPPR) highlighted religious based personal laws in India's report in 1997.
+The United Nations Human Rights Council (UNHRC) under the International Covenant on Civil and Political Rights (ICPPR) highlighted religious-based personal laws in India's report in 1997.
 It was informed that the human rights framework towards multiculturalism should be a remedy when addressing clearly biased provisions and practices towards Muslim women in Islamic legal community.

 Muslim women and education

 Muslim women are often discriminated against due to their lower achievements within the sphere of education, employment and their general economic position.
-This is because traditionally Muslim women are discriminately excluded from participating within the public and private sector.
+This is because traditionally Muslim women are discriminatingly excluded from participating within the public and private sector.